furfearz/odin-recipes/README.md

-Some recipe project from a newbie :D
+Some dummy recipe project from a newbie :D